SLA Tiers Reference

 If you edit a tier that already has applications approved to use that tier, those applications are immediately held to the terms of the edited tier.
 Thus, if you change the throughput values without warning, you might inconvenience API users.

 If you originally set the tier to require manual approval, and change it to allow automatic approvals, API Manager grants any pending approval requests.

-After you define an SLA for an API, you can approve or revoke access requests from app developers through Exchange asset sharing (Nov 2017) or through the Developer Portal (Jul 2017).
+After you define an SLA for an API, you can approve or revoke access requests from app developers through the Exchange Portal.
 This action binds consumption of the application to an SLA.
 If a developer requests access to your API at a higher SLA tier than you want to approve, you can override the request by applying another SLA tier.